 - Seamlessness: It’s important to strike a balance between rigid rules and total anarchy.
 By default, some employers want to prevent abuse and optimize for tax advantages which means administering a wellness program with lots of rules and steps.
 Such programs typically achieve much lower utilization compared to more seamless options.

 - Adaptability: Iteration and fine-tuning are key aspects of any workforce initiative.
 Some solutions will require long-term contracts and predefined contributions, while others will allow for adaptation throughout the year as circumstances change.

-With the above factors in mind, here is a chart comparing four popular solutions that People Teams use for administering wellness benefits.
+With the above factors in mind, here is a chart comparing 10 popular solutions that People Teams use for administering LSAs.

-Again, there are a number of different underlying technologies that power wellness benefits, so the right solution really depends on your workforce’s needs and organization’s objectives.
+Again, there are a number of different underlying technologies that power LSAs, so the right solution really depends on your workforce’s needs and organization’s objectives.

 - If utilization is your goal, then you’ll want to prioritize flexibility, seamlessness, and adaptability.
-JOON is the best solution for you as it’s currently the only card-connected product in the market.
-There are no long-term contracts so you can continuously fine-tune your program or cancel if your workforce doesn’t love it.
+JOON is the best solution for you as it’s the only card-connected product in the market.
+It works globally and there are no long-term contracts so you can continuously fine-tune your program or cancel if your workforce doesn’t love it.